peruskallio/c5_entities_example/README.md

 it is required to add some functionality to the package class to make all this possible and easier to manage.

+This was changed in 5.7.4 and concrete5 now ships with most of the functionality provided by the extra package.
+Please see the master branch for an up-to-date version of this add-on example.

 The required functionality is provided by the following [Composer](https://getcomposer.org/) package: